 - If there are partners, then also consent of all types of Partners.

 - looks matter!
 Hire a graphic designer to create some cool labels and pay a printing shop for this.
 Sure, you can use your own printer and maybe ‘design’ with Comic Sans Serif, but your merchandise needs to look the part.
 This will allow you to sell more and set a higher price.

 - make sure the kitchen is CLEAN and you don’t make any mistakes.
 When dealing with food it’s difficult to keep everything clean and sterile.
 Make sure your jars are properly cleaned and the product is safe for your customers.

 - always be professional and nice.
 Share your story with the customers, answer their questions, show you care.
 By being a good seller and act nicely you can increase your sales and get more customers.

-In my country there are some successful businesses that were started this way.
+In my country, there are some successful businesses that were started this way.
 Some have big contracts with some very big restaurants and very rich clients.
 Have you given this small business idea a thought?
-Do you think you can earn money making preserves?
+Do you think you can earn money for making preserves?
 Have you?